danielbodnar/awesome-stars/README.md

 ## dashboard

+- [observablehq/framework](https://github.com/observablehq/framework) - A static site generator for data apps, dashboards, reports, and more.
+Observable Framework combines JavaScript on the front-end for interactive graphics with any language on the back-end for data anal
 - [headlamp-k8s/headlamp](https://github.com/headlamp-k8s/headlamp) - A Kubernetes web UI that is fully-featured, user-friendly and extensible
 - [kdash-rs/kdash](https://github.com/kdash-rs/kdash) - A simple and fast dashboard for Kubernetes
 - [Siumauricio/nextui-dashboard-template](https://github.com/Siumauricio/nextui-dashboard-template) - Dashboard starter using NextUI V2 and Nextjs.